robinmoisson/staticrypt/README.md

 # StatiCrypt

-StatiCrypt uses AES-256 and WebCrypto to encrypt your HTML file with your long password and return a static page including a password prompt and the javascript decryption logic that you can safely upload anywhere (see [what the page looks like](https://robinmoisson.github.io/staticrypt/example/encrypted/example.html)).
+StatiCrypt uses AES-256 and WebCrypto to encrypt your HTML file with your long password, and returns a static page including a password prompt and the javascript decryption logic that you can safely upload anywhere (see [a live example](https://robinmoisson.github.io/staticrypt/example/encrypted/example.html)).

 This means you can **password protect the content of your _public_ static HTML file, without any back-end** - serving it over Netlify, GitHub pages, etc. (see the detail of [how it works](#how-staticrypt-works)).